Supermodel (Jill Sobule song)

-"Supermodel" received generally positive reviews from music critics.
-Some critics acknowledged "Supermodel" to be a highlight from the Clueless soundtrack and most made note of the song's bridge, which makes reference to an eating disorder.
-Commercially, "Supermodel" received minimal success in Australia, where it peaked at number 53 on the ARIA Charts in 1996.
-A music video was released to promote the song, which was heavily inspired by the 1976 supernatural horror film Carrie.
-In 2020, Sobule stated that she felt the release of "Supermodel" as a single was not a smart business decision.
+"Supermodel" received positive reception from music critics, who praised the sarcastic nature of its lyrics.
+In Australia, the song peaked at number 53 on the ARIA Charts.
+Morgan Lawley directed its music video, which was heavily inspired by the 1976 film Carrie.
+In 2020, Sobule claimed that she had some regret over the song's single release.

 Writing and inspiration

 "Supermodel" was written by David Baerwald, David Kitay, Brian MacLeod, and Kristen Vigard for the soundtrack to the 1995 film Clueless.
 The song was conceptualized after Karyn Rachtman, the film's music supervisor, hired Baerwald to write a "fresher" song as a replacement to David Bowie's "Fashion", which was originally set to play during a makeover scene in the film.
 The writers intended for "Supermodel" to sound as though "it came out of the mouths of teenage girls," as they were specifically tasked with a writing a song that captured the essence of the world surrounding the film's main character, teenage fashionista Cher Horowitz.
 In an effort to make the song sound authentic, Baerwald reviewed several issues of the teen magazine Sassy, in which he lifted multiple lines from the letter to the editors for inclusion in "Supermodel".
 Speaking on the song's lyrics, Baerwald commented: "Every demographic has its way of talking, and I wanted to capture a sense of the rhythm and the kinds of things girls were talking about.
 I thought Sassy was really cool!"

 In 1995, Rachtman approached Sobule to ask if she would be interested in recording "Supermodel".
 Sobule was initially hesitant to accept the offer, as she had taken no part in writing the song and she believed Clueless to be a mindless teen comedy film.
 Sobule, however, changed her mind after viewing a pre-screening of the film, in which she reevaluated it as a feminist work.
 Frustrated that her previous single "I Kissed a Girl" was promoted as a novelty song, Sobule agreed to perform "Supermodel" on the condition that she could add her own flair to it.
 Sobule added a guitar solo and a bridge that referenced her past struggles with an eating disorder.
 According to Sobule, the bridge was intended to act as a commentary on the beauty-industrial complex.
 Despite these additions, Sobule did not receive any songwriting credit for "Supermodel".
 Speaking on being uncredited as a songwriter, Sobule commented: "It doesn’t bother me now, but I think it was kind of shitty and I don’t know if I’ve ever said that.
 I wish I would have been more proactive and talked to the writers directly."